 Music by Plastic Ants, The Afghan Whigs & Greg Dulli kept me moving during my marathon training - especially during my long treadmill runs.

-While I often listen to music while running (at low volume on speaker phone), I chose to run without music on Monday so I could fully appreciate the sounds and sights of my 1st Boston Marathon.
+While I often listen to music while running, I chose to run without music for most of the marathon so I could fully appreciate the sounds and sights along the road from Hopkinton to Boston.

 "Tough Girls (Got To Tough It Out)" was my #Train2BQ (x 12) theme song.
 This was also one of the songs that motivated Leah during her painful run and kept us running together to the finish line.

 I've been running to music by The Afghan Whigs and Greg Dulli for over 23 years.
-To receive these messages of support from The Afghan Whigs & Greg Dulli on Twitter meant so much to me.
+Receiving these messages of support from The Afghan Whigs & Greg Dulli meant so much to me.

 3) Spectator Support